dineshkrishna9999/agent-development-kit-crash-course/1-basic-agent/README.md

 - **description** (Optional, but recommended): A concise summary of the agent's capabilities.
 Used for other agents to determine if they should route a task to this agent.

 ### 2. Model (`model`)
-- Specifies which LLM powers the agent (e.g., "gemini-2.0-flash")
+- Specifies which LLM powers the agent (e.g., "gemini-2.0-flash") and to use other models you can use the liteLLM.
 - Affects the agent's capabilities, cost, and performance

 ### 3. Instructions (`instruction`)